johnnatan-messias/blockchain-transaction-ordering/README.md

 # On the Lack of Transaction Contention and Prioritization Transparency in Blockchains

-This repository shares the scripts and data set uses on the following academic peer-reviewed publications:
+This repository shares the scripts and data sets used in the following peer-reviewed academic publications:

 * [Dissecting Bitcoin and Ethereum Transactions: On the Lack of Transaction Contention and Prioritization Transparency in Blockchains](./papers/messias_fc2023_tx_contention_prioritization_transparency.pdf).
 Johnnatan Messias, Vabuk Pahari, Balakrishnan Chandrasekaran, Krishna P. Gummadi, and Patrick Loiseau.
 In Proceedings of the Financial Cryptography and Data Security (FC 2023).
 Bol, Brač, Croatia.
 May, 2023.